-Restarting your system management controller will perform a lower level rebuilt of your Mac.
-The procedure of restarting your system controller is a bit different on different Macs.
-It always depends whether your Mac has an inbuilt battery or a removable one.
+Restarting your system management controller will perform a lower-level rebuild of your Mac.
+The procedure for restarting your system controller is a bit different on different Macs.
+It always depends on whether your Mac has an inbuilt battery or a removable one.
 If you are using a MacBook Pro, for example, restarting your system management controller will only require you to unplug your Mac from the power source for 10 to 15 seconds.
 Plug the power source on and open your Mac, and your system management controller will have restarted.

 Stay your Mac up to date.
 Make sure to install new updates as this will help speed up your Mac.
 New macOS updates are designed to help your Mac have better speeds and improve its performance better all around.

 The last way you should try is to replace your hard drive if the tricks above are not working or your Mac is still running slow.
 If your Mac’s hard drive is not a solid-state hard drive, its speeds can’t match up with a Mac which has a solid-state hard drive.
 You should replace the hard drive with a solid state hard drive and enjoy the super speeds.
 Be sure to consult a professional before attempting this hardware change.

 Mac speeds tend to go slow with time.
 This is because of the many files and programs we add to Mac that occupy too much storage.
 There are several other reasons that slow down your Mac but the most basic one is because of low storage space on your Mac.
 You can speed up your Mac’s performance by adding up your space and doing regular updates.
 And with the MacDeed Mac Cleaner app, you can easily clean junk files on your Mac, free up your Mac and keep your Mac healthy.